 Advantages of Web Apps

-- Faster Speed to Market — Web apps are available quickly after development because they’re typically faster to build than mobile apps and don’t need to be approved by app stores and marketplaces.
+- Faster Speed to Market — Web apps are typically faster to build than mobile apps.
+Also, web applications don’t need approval from app stores and marketplaces.

-- Cost-Effective Development — You can build just one version to serve all operating systems, so less development time is required for web apps compared to mobile apps.
+- Cost-Effective Development — You can build just one version to serve all operating systems.
+Eliminating the need for multiple versions makes web apps require less development time than mobile apps.

-- Accessibility — Web apps are accessed through a browser, so they can serve users on a wide range of devices across all operating systems.
+- Accessibility — Web apps are accessible through a browser, so they can serve users on a wide range of devices across all operating systems.

 - Search Engine Discovery — Web apps show in Google (and other) search results, so they are easy to find.

-- Interoperability — Web apps offer greater interoperability than isolated desktop systems and applications, which provides greater agility to shift due to market demands.
+- Interoperability — Web apps offer greater interoperability than isolated desktop systems and applications.
+This provides greater agility to shift due to market demands.

 Disadvantages of Web Apps